• Welcome and safety briefing on driving techniques

 • Dates and session times are subject to availability

-• Participants must have a full UK driving licence
+• Participants must have held a full UK driving licence for over 12 months

 • Minimum height 5ft

 • Maximum height 6ft 4"